 The same thing happens with eggs in the nursery.
 Once they hatch at night, the staff will collect them and put them in the dark room.
 The dark room will make them less active during the next day, so they will not eat too much of their baby fat.
 This baby fat is sufficient for the first 5 days of the hatchlings.
 Then the next sunset, the staff will free the hatchlings to the ocean.
 This is the most seek activity in Pangumbahan beach.

 The conservation staffs will bring the turtle hatchlings to the beach at 5.30 pm.
 Then they mark a line on the sand.
-As tourists, we are not allowed to cross this line and we are also not allowed to touch any hatchling.
+Visitors are welcomed to join this activity, but you are not allowed to cross this line and you are also not allowed to touch any hatchling.
 Next, the staffs will turn the baskets full of hatchlings down, so the hatchlings can start running to the ocean.
 It is a really tough challenge for these babies to be swept away by the waves into the ocean.
 Most of the time they are swept back to the beach instead of to the open water.

 this Sea Green Turtle (Chelonia mydas) is already included in